Replacing a pull cord can be challenging, especially if the recoil spring gets loose. Taming a recoil spring can be like herding cats.

 The cord replacing process is just slightly longer.
-Remember, when the cord breaks, the pull assembly spring unloads, and so the spring must be wound-up in order to reload it.
+Remember, when the cord breaks, the pull assembly spring unloads, and so the spring must be wound up to reload it.
 In the guide below, I have removed the starter pulley from the assembly to fit the cord.

 On most mowers, it isn’t necessary to remove the pulley from the housing.
-Instead you can manage to feed the new cord into the pulley with pulley in place, it’s just a little more awkward.
+Instead, you can manage to feed the new cord into the pulley with a pulley in place; it’s just a little more awkward.

-They arrive fully assembled, just bolt into place and you’re done.
-Obviously they’re a little more expensive than some rope but a lot less work.
-Anyway here’s the roe replacing process.
-You can check out the “Pull cord troubleshooting video”, it covers pull cord replacing also.
+They arrive fully assembled, just bolt them into place, and you’re done.
+Obviously, they’re a little more expensive than some rope but a lot less work.
+Anyway, here’s the roe replacing process.
+You can check out the “Pull cord troubleshooting video”, which covers pull cord replacing also.

 Pull & Twist – Pull the plug wire when working on your mower.

-Pulley Cap – Remove cap, this is a B&S assembly, Honda use left hand thread here, meaning to remove turn clockwise.
+Pulley Cap – Remove the cap; this is a B&S assembly; Honda uses a left-hand thread here, meaning to remove turn clockwise.

 Set cap aside